Douglas Hellinger

 Play To Copilot’s Weaknesses

-So we can’t blantantly ask for the key.
+So we can’t blatantly ask for the key.
 Instead, we can ask for the difference between the partially decrypted plaintext and the target plaintext.

 alt text